danfuzz/samizdat/doc/library-guide/Io0.md

 Checks the filesystem to see if the given filesystem path refers to a symbolic link.
 If it does, then this returns the string which represents the direct resolution of that link.
-It does not try to re-resolve the result iteratively, so the result may not actually refer to a real file (for example).
+It does not try to re-resolve the result iteratively, so the result might not actually refer to a real file (for example).

 If the path does not refer to a symbolic link, then this function returns void.